Dustyroom/flat-kit-doc/index.md

 **Step 4.** Pick what contents of Flat Kit would you like to get unpacked.
 Click Import.
 You can import anything at any time while working on your project.

 ![Flat Kit import instructions](https://github.com/Dustyroom/flat-kit-doc/blob/master/FlatKit_Manual_Images/flat-kit-import-1-instructions.png)
-> Flat Kit import instructions
+> Flat Kit import instructions.

 # 3. Shaders.
 In-Depth Overview